Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Introduction

-The formulation was first validated experimentally by measuring the residual fraction of pump power from the Yb:YAG thin-disk module.
+To address these limits, we derive the absorbed pump power per pass and extend the model to 2D transverse intra-cavity field propagation and energy transfer.
+The model gives a steady-state solution from single-pass to infinite-pass pumping and includes spatially accumulated energy, temperature-dependent cross sections, and nonlinear saturation.
+In addition, we analyze the factors contributing to the degradation of the transverse mode of the signal through a Zernike-based higher-order aberration analysis of the measured TD.
+The model was validated experimentally by measuring the residual fraction of pump power from the Yb:YAG thin-disk module.
 Then, it is applied to the Yb:YAG laser system by combining measured disk optical path difference (OPD) maps with the rate equation to describe the cavity dynamics.
-With temperature-dependent material parameters, the model reproduces the absorption, signal power, beam quality and diameters in the experiment, demonstrating quantitative agreement with high-power resonator behavior.